The Hot 5 & 7 Transcription Project

 blues.
 Dodds has two fine choruses, high and chalumeau.

 An inspired clarinet solo.
-A vocal by Louis, husky guttural African in timbre and a cornet solo of dramatic, repeated descents from a clear high note.
+A vocal by Louis, taking 2 choruses this time, husky guttural African in timbre and a cornet solo of dramatic, repeated descents from a clear high note.

 The Hot 5 again